Context-Aware Dynamic Feature Extraction for 3D Object Detection in Point Clouds: Related Work

-Voxelization-based approaches for point cloud processing turn irregular points into an ordered tensor to simplify the extraction of features and make full use of mature CNNs.
+Voxelization-based approaches for point cloud processing turn irregular points into an ordered tensor to simplify the extraction of features and make full use of existing CNNs.
+To avoid the occlusion of foreground objects, many works \cite{chen2017multi,ku2018joint,yang2018pixor,yang2018hdnet} transform point cloud into bird’s eye view (BEV).
 MV3D \cite{chen2017multi} and AVOD \cite{ku2018joint} propose to slice the point cloud into several layers and divide each layer into small grids.
 The maximum height in each grid is extracted to generate height maps.
-Together with other features and image data, they design multi-view networks for 3D detection.
-Instead of using handcrafted features to represent each small region, VoxelNet \cite{zhou2018voxelnet} proposes a data-driven method using PointNet to get richer representation for each voxel.
-To accelerate the convolution of spare data after voxelization, SECOND \cite{yan2018second} applies a sparse convolution algorithm and achieves real-time inference.
-To avoid 3D convolution operation and further speed up 3D detection, PointPillars \cite{lang2019pointpillars} enlarges voxel to pillars which ignores the partition along z axis and achieves satisfactory accuracy and speed.
-However, all these methods take voxels as individual groups at the early stage.
-The edge points of each voxel suffer from the perception deficiency problem because only part of their neighbors can be accessed during voxel feature encoding.
-And most methods only consider the single-scale voxelization and ignore the uneven distribution of LiDAR point.
+Together with density features and image data, they design multi-view networks for 3D detection.
+Instead of using handcrafted features to represent each small region, VoxelNet \cite{zhou2018voxelnet} proposes a data-driven method using PointNet to learn richer representation for each voxel.
+To accelerate the convolution of sparse data after voxelization, SECOND \cite{yan2018second} applies a sparse convolution algorithm and achieves real-time inference.
+To avoid 3D convolution operation and further speed up 3D detection, PointPillars \cite{lang2019pointpillars} replaces voxels with pillars which ignores the partition along z axis and achieves satisfactory accuracy and speed.
+These methods only consider the single-scale voxelization at the early stage.
+They need to carefully design the voxel size to achieve the tradeoff between the localization ability and computation cost \cite{ye2020hvnet}.
+VoxelFPN \cite{wang2019voxel} and HVNet \cite{ye2020hvnet} adopt a multi-scale voxelization strategy and achieve better results.
+They use different sizes to voxelize the point cloud and get multiple pseudo-image feature maps with different resolution.
+VoxelFPN \cite{wang2019voxel} and HVNet \cite{ye2020hvnet} focus on the extraction and fusion of multi-scale features to improve the performance of 3D detection.
+Our voxelization approach differs from the multi-scale voxelization method proposed by VoxelFPN \cite{wang2019voxel} and HVNet \cite{ye2020hvnet} on two aspects.
+First, our method is technically different from them.
+They independently voxelize the point cloud with different sizes and the produced pseudo-image features have different resolutions.
+In our method, the generation of context maps is correlated with pillar maps.
+We aggregate the point-level context in a wider range for each non-empty position on the pillar maps.
+The context is centred around the non-empty pillar and both context maps and pillar maps have the same resolution.
+Secondly, our method differs with them in purpose.
+VoxelFPN \cite{wang2019voxel} and HVNet \cite{ye2020hvnet} aim to get multiple features while we intend to capture the variance of density in the point cloud and provide context information for our dynamic network.